-A minor character and Tal'Vashoth, Maraas leaves the Qun to take up life as a mercenary.
+"I know what I am.
+I don't need to belabor it."A minor character and Tal-Vashoth, Maraas leaves the Qun to take up life as a mercenary.

 Lord Viscount Marlowe Dumar

-The Viscount of Kirkwall is appointed after the death of Lord Viscount Perrin Threnhold at the hands of the Templars.
+"I am losing my sense of how to balance this nightmare."He was appointed to his rank after the death of Lord Viscount Perrin Threnhold at the hands of the Templars.
 During his reign, the Templar Order has grown extremely powerful in Kirkwall, and have become the center of Chantry strength in eastern Thedas, holding their Circle of Magi in a terrifying, iron grip.

 - Apparently Powerless Puppetmaster: He starts out as this...

 - Authority in Name Only: ... then gets reduced to this.
 See below.

-- Big Good: In Act II.
+- Big Good: In Act 2.